charltonaustin/blog-entries/ready_to_publish/euler-problem-023.md

 Finished in 130.656 seconds
 ```

 So I decided to refactor my code a bit.
-First instead of removing the numbers I generate all possible sums and create a poor man's set using a JavaScript object.
-Then sum up to the number if the number is not in the set.
+First, instead of removing the numbers, I generate all possible sums and create a poor man's set using a JavaScript object.
+Then sum up to the number, if the number is not in the set.
 It works like a charm and only takes .115 seconds.
 ```
 Finished in 0.115 seconds
 ```